shefaam/rbk4-summery-assessment/JOZAA.md

 7- oh my god i ask for help destk and tell me the start point not from the table it is from the square check so the time now 1:38 PM
 Now I will start the assesment :(
+I spend all the time to make the table for get and delete work Please take this in calculated things :(

+8- start the assessment now and first connect the data base

+9- now create pokemon model

+10- insertAllPokemon.js

+******Note: we have error for connect the file with html

 * [MDN](https://developer.mozilla.org/en-US/)
 * [Express docs](https://expressjs.com/)